input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 #### Support for Running GHC's Test Suite

-We can now run GHC's test suite with the JavaScript backend enabled!
+GHC's entire test suite can now run and check the JavaScript backend!
 We had to tweak Hadrian to make this possible (to make Hadrian cross-compiler aware), but the test suite has already found some bugs that we have since fixed.